Panama vs. Dubai: A Complete Comparison for Italians Looking to Transfer Their Tax Residency

 Crypto holder with a wallet > €500,000

-Both are valid, with different angles.
-For pure tax optimization and minimal costs: Panama.
-For access to regulated crypto services, locally licensed exchanges, and crypto-friendly banking: Dubai.
-In both cases, zero personal tax on crypto capital gains (provided you are actually resident for tax purposes).
-Those with a portfolio of over €4 million must consider the exit tax before transferring.
+Both are valid, but with different perspectives.
+Pure tax optimization and minimal costs: Panama.
+Regulated ecosystem, local exchanges, structured crypto-friendly banking: Dubai.
+Zero personal capital gains tax in both.
+Those holding assets above €4 million should consider theexit tax before transferring.

 HNWI / family office